Code Generation Tool

 The kitex only supports the proto3 version of the protocol buffers language.

-option in the IDL is required.
-Its value is a package name sequence separated by dots (.
+The go_package option in the IDL is required.
+Its value is a package name sequence separated by dots (.) or by slashes (/).
+It determines the suffix of the result import path.
+For instance,

 option go_package = "hello.world"; // or hello/world

-will generates an import path ${imoprt path of the current directory}/kitex_gen/hello/world
+will generates an import path ${imoprt path of the current directory}/kitex_gen/hello/world.

-, then kitex will generate codes for this IDL only when the import path matches the kitex_gen directory.
+If you assign a complete import path to go_package, then kitex will generate codes for this IDL only when the import path matches the kitex_gen directory.
 For example:

-: OK.
-Kitex will generate codes for this IDL;go_package="${import path of current module}/hello/world";
+• go_package="${import path of current module}/kitex_gen/hello/world";: OK.
+Kitex will generate codes for this IDL;

-: Kitex will not generate codes for this IDL;
+• go_package="any.other.domain/some/module/kitex_gen/hello/world";: Kitex will not generate codes for this IDL;

-.
+You can overwrite the go_package value in a proto file with a command line option --protobuf Msome.proto=your.package.name/kitex_gen/wherever/you/like.
 For the usage of the option, please refer to the official document of Protocol Buffers.

 Options

 The option description here may be outdated.
-Run kitex -h
+Run kitex -h or kitex --help to get all usable options of kitex.

 -service service_name

-gives the name of the server itself when launched.
+When this option is specified, kitex will generate a scaffold to build a server.
+Parameter service_name gives the name of the server itself when launched.
 Its value is usually up to the service registry and service disccovery components when using the Kitex framework.

 -module module_name